What To Do When Your Task List Doesn’t Work

-How to use task lists to actually increase productivity and accomplish your goals
+How to use to-do lists to actually increase productivity and accomplish your goals

-However, others find themselves writing the same task on their to-do lists day after day, week after week.
-There’s a sense of discouragement that their to-do list has failed them.
-Their task list has become a reminder of the things they haven’t accomplished.
+However, you might find yourself writing the same task on your to-do lists day after day, week after week.
+There’s a sense of discouragement that your list has failed you.
+The task list has become a reminder of the things you haven’t accomplished.

 While not all task lists are created equal, there is, in fact, a psychology behind making lists.